Select the best women’s tennis racket according to your skill level and requirements.

 Head Graphene 360+ Speed MP

-The racquet on this list is not as powerful as the first one, but it does deliver balance across a wide range of attributes, helping players to perform well on the court from all positions.
+The racket on this list is not as powerful as the first one, but it does deliver balance across a wide range of attributes, helping players to perform well on the court from all positions.

 The Pure Drive 2021 is the same weight, but its stiffness is significantly different, rated 64 as opposed to 71 for the Pure Drive.
 Consequently, there is slightly less power, more comfort, and added feel.